HopkinsKwong/PCSDG/README.md

 We utilize the publicly available [RIGA+](https://zenodo.org/record/6325549) dataset for our experiments.

 ## Model training and inference
-The complete source code is located in the `src` folder.
 To use this project, follow the steps below:
 ```python
 # Train
 python -m deeplearning.training.run_training